Jojo-Schmitz/crescendo-diminuendo-playback/Readme.md

 or the preferred way, but simply using one of the dynamic markings such as Pianissimo, Forte, Mezzoforte, etc.

-Select the notes from FIRST to LAST, then just click on the plugin and it will automatically set the velocity values.
+Select the notes from FIRST to LAST (an 'extended' selection, marked with a blue rectangle), then just click on the plugin and it will automatically set the velocity values.
 The only velocity values that are important are the first and last, the ones in between will automatically be changed regardless of current value.